Leadership approval polling for the 2023 Turkish general election

-In the run up to the Turkish general election scheduled to take place in 2023, various organizations carry out opinion polling to gauge voting intention in Turkey.
+In the run up to the 2023 Turkish presidential and parliamentary elections, held on 14 May 2023, various organizations carry out opinion polling to gauge voting intention in Turkey.
 Results of such polls are displayed in this article.
 These polls only include Turkish voters nationwide and do not take into account Turkish expatriates voting abroad.
 The date range for these opinion polls are from the previous general election, held on 24 June 2018, to the present day.

 Recep Tayyip Erdoğan

 Recep Tayyip Erdoğan is the current president of Turkey and the leader of Justice and Development Party (AKP).